SoftHai/Spec.Dart/README.md

 var feature = new Feature("UserManagement", "With this feature, user can have an account to protect here data");

 // Create Stories of features
+var story1 = feature.story("Login",
+                         asA: "user",
-var story1 = feature.story("Login", asA: "user", iWant: "to login/logoff to my account", soThat: "I can get access to my data");
+                         iWant: "to login/logoff to my account",
+                         soThat: "I can get access to my data");

 // Create senarios which test the story story1.scenario("Login Test - Example Data")
     ..given(text: "is a login controller",
             func: (context) => context.data["ctrl"] =  new LoginController())

-    ..when(text: "a user insert invalid login data (user: [user] / password: [pw])",
+    ..when(text: "a user insert login data (user: [user] / password: [pw])",
            func: (context) => context.data["ctrl"].login(context.data["user"], context.data["pw"]))

-    ..than(text: "the user is not Logged in",
+    ..than(text: "the user is perhaps Logged in",
            func: (context) => expect(context.data["ctrl"].isLogin, context.data["successful"]))

     // Use Example data as Data-Driven-Tests